 Josh Thompson was a fun-loving surfer, husband and father of two when he was first diagnosed with ALS.
 Ever since, his friends and family have been determined to help him fight back.
-Twelve years ago, they started the annual JT Walk to raise money and awareness for ALS research.
+Thirteen years ago, they started the annual JT Walk to raise money and awareness for ALS research.
 Along the way, they made our city more fun and accessible for wounded warriors and kids with disabilities, too.
 The results have been extraordinary.

 Walk With Us